Low-rank extended Kalman filtering for online learning of neural networks from streaming data: Additional experimental results

 \subsection{Piecewise stationary image classification}

 In this section we report more results on piecewise stationary classification experiments.

 \paragraph{Permuted Fashion-MNIST}

 In \cref{fig:ns-pmnist-curr-nll}, we plot the NLL on permuted fashion MNIST.
 The results are similar to the misclassification rates in \cref{fig:ns-pmnist-curr}, except now the gap between LOFI and the other methods is even larger.
 In \cref{fig:ns-pmnist-curr-rank} we compare the test-set misclassification rates of LO-FI of various ranks.
 We see that performance improves with rank and plateaus at about rank 10.
-In \cref{fig:ns-pmnist-prev-rank} we show the cumulative task performance, where the test sets contain all the tasks the model has seen so far.
-We see that the cumulative performance gets worse over time, as a result of catastrophic forgetting (see e.g., \citep{Parisi2019}), but the higher rank \lofi forget more slowly.

 In \cref{fig:ns-pfmnist-probe}, we show the test-set predictions (plugin approxmation) from a \lofi-10 estimator on a sample image from each of the first five tasks at various points during training.
-Before the model has seen data from a given distribution (yellow panels), its predictions are mostly uniform; once it encounters data from the distribution, it learns rapidly, as can be seen by the red NLL bar going down (the model is less surprised when it sees the true label); after the distribution shifts, we can still assess its performance on past tasks, and we see that the model is fairly good at remembering the past.
+Before the model has seen data from a given distribution (yellow panels), its predictions are mostly uniform; once it encounters data from the distribution, it learns rapidly, as can be seen by the red NLL bar going down (the model is less surprised when it sees the true label); after the distribution shifts, we can still assess its performance on past tasks (gray panels), and we see that the model is fairly good at remembering the past.
 At the bottom of the plot, we show predictions on an OOD dataset that the model is never trained on; we see that predictions remain close to uniform, indicating high uncertainty.
 In \cref{fig:ns-pfmnist-rsgd-probe}, we show the same results using RSGD estimator; we see that it is much less entropic, even when it should be uncertain (e.g. for OOD).

 \paragraph{Split Fashion-MNIST}

 In \cref{fig:smnist}, we evaluate the methods using the split fashion-MNIST dataset.
 This task seems so easy that we cannot detect any substantial difference in test-set performance among the different methods.